jar398/listtools/doc/eol.md

 ### idmap

-I forget what this is for.
+I don't know how this differs from `hierarchy`.